TechDocsStudio/biel-docs/docs/quickstart.md

 ## Next steps

 Congratulations!
-You’ve successfully created your first chatbot.
+You've successfully created your first chatbot.

 To integrate the chatbot widget into your website, check out the [Installation](/category/installation) guides.
-You’ll find detailed instructions for embedding the chatbot in your site, customizing its appearance, and configuring advanced integration options.
+You'll find detailed instructions for embedding the chatbot in your site, customizing its appearance, and configuring advanced integration options.